-- Kontakte 8th edition eBook by Tschirner et al. from McGraw-Hill through UFALLACCESS - Note: Kontakte will be used for GER 1131 and GER 2200.
-Some students find it helpful to have a printed version of the textbook, which is available at additional cost as a loose-leaf. - Connect (McGraw-Hill): GER1130 sections are participating in the UF All Access program for the Fall 2020 semester. - Students will have the option to "opt-in" to Connect access for a reduced price and pay for these materials through their student account.
-Opting-in by following the instructions provided will provide the most affordable option. - Please await instructions for when you will be able to purchase the required Connect access.
+- Deutsch: Na klar! by Di Donato & Clyde, Publisher: McGraw Hill through UFALLACCESS - Note: Some students find it helpful to have a printed version of the textbook, which is available at additional cost as a loose-leaf. - Connect (McGraw-Hill): GER1131 sections are participating in the UF All Access program for the Fall 2020 semester. - Students will have the option to "opt-in" to Connect access for a reduced price and pay for these materials through their student account.
+Opting-in by following the instructions provided will provide the most affordable option. - Please await instructions for when you will be able to purchase the required Connect access (if you do not already have it from GER1130).
 The opt-in portal should be available a few days before start of term. - Note: McGraw-Hill offers a two-week free trial of Connect.